Audio Card Assembly Guide

 In series with each input/output power connector

-Audio Amp Decoupling Capacitors Filters out high-frequency noise and transient voltage spikes from the power supply, ensuring stable voltage to audio amp IC.
+Audio Amp, SD Card Reader, I2C Display Decoupling Capacitors Filters out high-frequency noise and transient voltage spikes from the power supply, ensuring stable voltage to audio amp IC.
 Values: 0.1 µF ceramic, 10 µF electrolytic or ceramic Across Vcc and GND near IC.

-I2C Lines Ferrite Bead BLM31PG121SN1L Provides high-frequency noise suppression on the I2C lines.
+I2C Lines, SD Card Reader, I2C Display Ferrite Bead BLM31PG121SN1L Provides high-frequency noise suppression on the I2C lines.
 Impedance: 120 ohms at 100 MHz In series with the SDA and SCL lines of the I2C bus

 I2C Lines ESD Protection Diode PESD1CAN Protects the I2C lines from electrostatic discharge and voltage spikes.
-Reverse Stand-off Voltage (Vr): 24 V
+Reverse Stand-off Voltage (Vr): 24 VDC

 Across the SDA and SCL lines to GND

 Speaker Connectors SS310 Diodes Protect against reverse voltage by blocking current flow in the wrong direction.
-Reverse Voltage: 100 V
+Reverse Voltage: 100 VDC

 Forward Current: 3A